 The CAE exam will be given on Scantron’s PASS system.
 A PASS demo is accessible here: https://www.scantron.com/preparing-for-your-test/ for candidates’ review and practice.

 The CAE Commission believes the transition to computer-based testing increases accessibility to the exam and tightens test security.
 Candidates will not receive results immediately after they complete the exam at a testing center as the post-exam process is not changing.
 After the test, the questions are analyzed statistically to identify if there are any hidden flaws.
 Questions that appear to be flawed are reviewed by the CAE Examination Committee to determine how that question should be scored.
 After these issues are resolved, the test is scored and results are finalized.
 With this careful process, candidates will be sent results approximately six weeks after the exam testing window closes.

 The exam is administered in a single four-hour time frame.

 The passing standard is a pre-determined standard of knowledge set by criterion-referenced methodology - similar to setting par in golf - using the combined judgments of the Examination Committee and resulting in a recommendation to the CAE Commission for final review.
 There is no curve and candidates do not compete against each other.
 There is no limit on the number of candidates who pass or fail the exam.

-All candidates will be notified in writing of their examination results within eight weeks of taking the exam.
+All candidates will be notified in writing of their examination results within six weeks of taking the exam.
 Unsuccessful candidates will receive a summary report that lists potential and actual points.
 Successful candidates receive notification of their passing status only.
 No results are reported over the telephone.

 Unsuccessful candidates may file a written petition to the CAE appeals committee.
 Although a candidate may only take the exam once in a given year, there is no limit on the number of times candidates may take the examination.